Cau-Correa/googlemaps-api-ms2/README.md

 ## Credits

 * ### Code
-This project was heavily relied on google maps javaScript API samples.
+This project used Google Maps and Google Place API samples customized for the website needs.

 * ### Content
 All content was written by the developer.